dmyersturnbull/tyrannosaurus/README.md

 It's not very intelligent, so it will back up your files first.
 For example, it will make a `.requirements.txt.bak-2020-04-05T152203.1151492`.
-You can tell it to clean up older versions with the global `--clean` flag.
+You can tell it to clean up older versions with `tyrannosaurus clean`.

 Please note that lock files for pipenv and poetry are not affected by design.